-Platinum is a chemical element with symbol Pt and atomic number 78.
+Platinum is a chemical element with the symbol Pt and atomic number 78.
 It is a dense, malleable, silverish-white transition metal.
-Its name is derived from the Spanish term platina, meaning “little silver”
+Its name is derived from the Spanish term “platina,” meaning “little silver.”

 Platinum finds use in jewelry, usually as a 90–95% alloy, due to its inertness.
-It is used for this purpose for its prestige and inherent bullion value.
-Jewelry trade publications advise jewelers to present minute surface scratches (which they term patina) as a desirable feature in attempt to enhance value of platinum products.
+It is used for this purpose due to its prestige and inherent bullion value.
+Jewelry trade publications advise jewelers to present minute surface scratches (which they term patina) as a desirable feature in an attempt to enhance the value of platinum products.

 In watchmaking, Vacheron Constantin, Patek Philippe, Rolex, Breitling, and other companies use platinum for producing their limited-edition watch series.
 Watchmakers appreciate the unique properties of platinum, as it neither tarnishes nor wears out.

 During periods of sustained economic stability and growth, the price of platinum tends to be as much as twice the price of gold, whereas, during periods of economic uncertainty, the price of platinum tends to decrease due to reduced industrial demand, falling below the price of gold.
 Gold prices are more stable in slow economic times, as gold is considered a safe haven.
 Although gold is used in industrial applications, its demand is not so driven by industrial uses.

 Asset allocation is an essential part of creating a diverse portfolio that has a greater chance of meeting your investment goals.
 Adding platinum to your precious metals portfolio will provide the opportunity to add diversification and additional profits to an asset that is demanded industrially and as an investment.